-To receive 10% off all orders from the official Comeback Charlie online shop, please use the coupon code "Holiday14" during checkout.
+To receive 10% off all orders from the official Comeback Charlie online shop, please use the coupon code Holiday14 during checkout.
 Offer ends December 23rd.

 It was an incredibly sunny winter morning in Rockford when, on my way to a dentist appointment, I noticed these beautiful trees near Elliot Golf Course.
 As soon as I got out of the car I was greeted with a mixture of warm sunlight and blisteringly cold wind.
-I'd originally intended to keep the tree on the left side of the frame and the sun on the right, but once I saw what they looked like together, I knew I had something truly special.
+I'd originally intended to keep the tree on the left side of the frame and the sun on the right, but once I saw how they looked together, I knew I had something truly special.

 Tree of Life

 Calder's Flamingo is a 53-foot tall sculpture located in Federal Plaza in front of the Kluczynski Building in Chicago, Illinois.
 It was a warm Spring day in the city and that meant people would be out and about - perfect conditions for street photography.
 However, while walking past Calder's Flamingo, I noticed this white contrail blazing through this incredible blue sky.
 Seeing as the Flamingo was right in front of me, I decided to tilt the camera in a way so as to make it look like the contrail was shooting through the structure itself.
-The first photograph didn't give me the symmetry I wanted, so I placed the Sears Tower in the corner of the frame to balance everything out.
+The first photograph didn't give me the symmetry I wanted, so I placed the Sears Tower in the corner of the frame to give everything a sense of balance.
 This beautiful, calming photograph was the result.

 Sunrise at Midway Village (Sterling Silver Edition)